 More surprising even than the low percentage of female coaches at the Division I level is that since the first NCAA Women’s Volleyball National Championship in 1981, no female coach has ever taken her team to the DI title.
 Wise is the only one to make it to the national championship match, which she did in 2003.
-(For a full story on Wise, see p.
-26).
 George, the only other woman besides Wise to take a team to the national semifinals, did so in 1989 after her first season at UT Arlington.

-In last year’s NCAA tournament draw, only 21 out of the 64 teams had a woman head coach, a puny 32.8 percent.
+In the 2012 NCAA tournament draw, only 21 out of the 64 teams had a woman head coach, a puny 32.8 percent.
 None of those 21 teams made it past the regional semifinals.

 Researchers cite various reasons for the lack of female representation in the coaching ranks.
 One of the most popular theories is that long, sporadic hours make it challenging to have a family, as Warners, Devine, and Haley acknowledge.
 Another is that male ADs mostly hire male coaches.

 “I think it’s [partly] who’s doing the hiring,” said Warners.
 “Most [athletic departments] are male dominated and therefore their network is [mostly male].
 There’s also a perception of power and gender that I really think needs to be addressed.”

 Again, Haley provides an alternate view.
 “Smart athletic directors like Oliver Luck at West Virginia look for dynamic women,” he said.
 “The new young athletic directors want women.”

 Only 10.6 percent of Division I programs have a female athletic director.
 In DII, that number rises to 15.7, and DIII boasts the largest representation of female ADs with 30.7 percent.